 - ▼ Students may choose to use support courses to satisfy general education categories, but may not be required to do so.
 Note: If a course is used to satisfy two or more requirements (for example, a support course and Scientific Reasoning requirement), the credits are counted in only one place.
-Using a course to satisfy more than one requirement does not reduce the credit total required for graduation. - Courses used to satisfy the general education requirements of the university must be taken from a minimum of six different academic disciplines.
+Using a course to satisfy more than one requirement does not reduce the credit total required for graduation - Courses used to satisfy the general education requirements of the university must be taken from a minimum of six different academic disciplines.
 First Year Seminar and Level I Written Communications courses are exempt from this restriction.
-Courses may not be used to fulfill both major discipline and oversal education requirements. - Some set of the set - Level II, Level III Written Communications and Diversity, Power Dynamics and Social Justice Courses may be used to satisfy requirements anywhere else in a student's program of study where they may apply.
-The credits are counted only in one area.
+Courses may not be used to fulfill both major discipline and general education requirements.